 She has championed investment in the nursing staff through support of Rush's Office of Professional Nursing Practice, the Center for Clinical Research and Scholarship, research fellowships for nurses and the Rush Surplus Project, an initiative launched by Rush nurses to donate unused hospital food to a local food pantry and homeless shelter.

 Under Richard's leadership, in fiscal year 2019 the Medical Center achieved a patient satisfaction rating that places it in the top 13% of hospitals nationwide that use the Hospital Consumer Assessment of Healthcare Providers and Systems survey of inpatients.
 Her guidance also has helped the Medical Center maintain its Magnet designation from the American Nurses Association, which measures an institution's strength and quality of nursing.
-Rush University Medical Center has achieved Magnet status for four consecutive designation periods.
+Rush University Medical Center has achieved Magnet status for five consecutive designation periods.

 In 2019, Richard took on the additional role of acting senior vice president of hospital operations for Rush University Medical Center.
 In this position, she focuses on developing and implementing strategies to help the Medical Center sustain excellence in its quality and safety, patient experience, employee engagement, care delivery and thoughtful growth.